serika-dev/Terms-Privacy/Terms.md

 ## 8. Account Suspension and Termination

-Schoolsquid reserves the right, in its sole discretion, to suspend, restrict, or terminate user accounts, temporarily or permanently, for any reason we deem necessary or appropriate, even if not explicitly mentioned in these Terms.
+Schoolsquid reserves the right, in its sole discretion, to suspend, restrict, or terminate user accounts across all Serika services, temporarily or permanently, for any reason we deem necessary or appropriate, even if not explicitly mentioned in these Terms.
 This includes, but is not limited to, the following reasons:

 - **Violation of Terms**: Any violation of these Terms, policies, or applicable laws.